What Is Endpoint Privilege Management and How to Use It Against Attacks

-When it comes to explaining what is endpoint privilege management, Robinson believes that by employing on-demand privilege elevation, EPM provides users with the privileges necessary to run trusted applications and conduct authorized tasks.
+When explaining what endpoint privilege management is, Robinson says that by employing on-demand privilege elevation, EPM provides users with the privileges necessary to run trusted applications and conduct authorized tasks.
 EPM further protects and enables end-users by empowering them to get access to operations for which they were not previously approved.

 In short, with endpoint privilege management employees are not granted permissions for more than what is required of their role.
 In cybersecurity, we define this as the “principle of least privilege”.